About the Journal

 Publication Ethics and publication malpractice statement

 Journal of Advanced Studies in Topology holds the ethics of publication as one of its core values and as such, adheres strictly to internationally accepted publication ethics.
-To ensure compliance, JAST employs the double blinded peer-review process for all articles she reviews.
+To ensure compliance, JAST employs the double-blinded peer-review process for all articles she reviews.
 The rationale for JAST single-blinded peer review process is to validate the integrity and novelty of the research work.
-Peer review process adopted by JAST acts as filter and increases the quality of research submitted for publication.
-This process also help the authors to remove any errors or gaps in manuscript mistakenly overlooked and assists in making the research more applicable in real time.
+The peer-review process adopted by JAST acts as a filter and increases the quality of research submitted for publication.
+This process also helps the authors to remove any errors or gaps in the manuscript mistakenly overlooked and assists in making the research more applicable in real-time.

 Authors must confirm the following; that:

-- The sources of data used in the development of the manuscript is acknowledged;
+- The sources of data used in the development of the manuscript are acknowledged.

 - All errors discovered in the manuscript after submission must be swiftly communicated to the Editor.